lrrrs/nd2d/README.md

-# Note: I am not supporting ND2D anymore.
-So the sources are kind of abandoned.
-If you want to take over ND2D and continue developing it, please let me know!

 # ND2D - A Flash Molehill (Stage3D) GPU accelerated 2D engine.

 ND2D is a 2D framework using the new GPU hardware features of flash.
 To run this engine you must download and install the latest flash player: